Gas Heater Servicing in Canberra: When, Why, and How Much

 According to industry data from ServiceSeeking and Hipages, gas heater servicing costs in Australia typically range from $120 to $250.
 The price depends on several factors:

-- Type of heater: A simple wall-mounted space heater is quicker to service than a ducted gas heating system
+- What sort of heater it is.
+A wall-mounted space heater is a quicker job than a ducted gas system.

-- Parts replacement: If components need replacing during the service, this is an additional cost on top of the service fee
+- Parts.
+If something has to be replaced during the service, that sits on top of the service fee.

-For ducted gas heating systems, expect to pay toward the higher end of the range.
-These systems have more components, longer flue runs, and require more time to service properly.
-Our ducted heating and cooling service covers the full system from the unit through to the ductwork and outlets.
+Ducted gas heating lands at the higher end.
+There are more components, longer flue runs, and more of the system to work through properly.
+Our ducted heating and cooling service covers the lot, the unit itself through to the ductwork and the outlets.

 What Are the Signs Your Heater Needs Servicing Sooner?

-Do not wait for the 2-year mark if you notice any of these warning signs.
-They indicate your heater needs immediate attention:
+Do not wait for the 2-year mark if you notice any of these.
+They mean the heater needs attention now:

-- Yellow or orange flame: A healthy gas flame is blue.
-A yellow or orange flame means incomplete combustion, which produces carbon monoxide.
+- A yellow or orange flame.
+A healthy gas flame is blue.
+Yellow or orange means incomplete combustion, and incomplete combustion produces carbon monoxide.
 Turn the heater off and call a licensed gas fitter immediately.

-- Unusual smell: A faint gas smell when the heater first starts can be normal, but a persistent smell of gas or a sharp, acrid odour is not.
+- A smell that is not right.
+A faint gas smell as the heater first fires can be normal, but a smell that hangs around, or a sharp acrid odour, is not.
 Turn off the heater and ventilate the room.

-- Pilot light issues: If the pilot light keeps going out, it could indicate a faulty thermocouple, a blocked pilot tube, or a draft issue with the flue.
+- A pilot light that keeps dropping out.
+That points to a faulty thermocouple, a blocked pilot tube, or a draught coming back down the flue.

-- Soot or discolouration: Black soot marks around the heater or on nearby walls suggest incomplete combustion.
+- Soot or discolouration.
+Black marks around the heater or on the wall behind it are a sign of incomplete combustion.

 Why Is Carbon Monoxide Testing So Important?